RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/filter_pages/SSPredictionFilter.md

 *Back to [[Filters|Filters-RosettaScripts]] page.*
 ## SSPrediction

-(This is a devel Filter and not available in released versions.)

 Uses the sequence in the pose to generate secondary structure predictions for each position.
 Secondary structure predictions are then compared to the desired secondary structure to determine a score.
 If use\_probability is true, the score returned is a value between 0 and 1, where 0 is complete secondary structure agreement, and 1 is no agreement.
 The following equation is used to determine the score: sum(i=1;N;e^(-p[i]/T)), where N is the number of residues, p[i] is the probability of correct secondary structure at position i, and T is a temperature factor set to 0.6 by default.
 If use\_probability is false, the filter returns the fraction of residues that match the desired secondary structure as a number between 0 and 1.